 He retired as a Judge of the Court of Appeal on 25 October 2012, when he reached the age of 70, and has returned to One Essex Court to sit as an arbitrator.

-Stanley Burnton is chairman of the Board of Trustees of the British and Irish Legal Information Institute (BAILII).
-He is a trustee of the British Institute of International and Comparative Law, and a member of its audit committee.
+Stanley Burnton is a former chairman of the Board of Trustees of the British and Irish Legal Information Institute (BAILII).
+He is also a former trustee of the British Institute of International and Comparative Law, and a member of its audit committee.
 He is an Honorary Fellow of St Edmund Hall, Oxford and a Visiting Professor at Queen Mary College, London.